 There may be some confusion over whether investments are considered liquid assets.
 The short answer is that yes, most investments would be, but it depends on what kind we’re talking about.

-Some types of investments that are considered liquid assets are:
+Some types of investments and marketable securities that are considered liquid assets are:

 Why Is Asset Liquidity Important?

 Liquidity is important in cases of financial emergency.
 When you encounter hardship, you won’t necessarily have time to go through the process of putting your house on the market or selling your collection of rare artwork.
 You’ll need quick access to funds so you can pay for your essentials and stay on top of your bills.

 In a dire financial situation, it doesn’t matter what your net worth is or how wealthy you are on paper.
 What matters is whether you have immediate, accessible funds.